spatie/browsershot/docs/usage/creating-pdfs.md

    ->save('example.pdf');
 ```

-## Modify the initial page number
+## Set the initial page number

-You can control the initialPageNumber
+You can set the initial page number with `initialPageNumber`.
+Here's an example that shows how to set the first page to number 8.

 ```php
 Browsershot::html($someHtml)